ModelEarth/io/coders/python/README.md

 ## Coding CLI setup

-These run locally via a command prompt to use with entire repos.
+Vide code with entire repos.

+**Lock your screen without stopping terminal if you step away:**
+On macOS, Command-Control-Q (⌘-⌃-Q)
+On Windows, Windows Key + L

 ### Claude